 Smythe Academy Charter

 What are the benefits of Transitional Kindergarten?

-Transitional kindergarten will give 120,000 more children each year an additional year of preparation so that they are more prepared to learn and succeed in traditional kindergarten.
+Transitional Kindergarten (TK) will give eligible children an additional year of preparation so that they are more prepared to learn and succeed in school and in life.
 Research shows beginning kindergarten at an older age improves a child's social and academic development and provides a significant boost to their test scores, especially for children from low-income families.
 Children are also more likely to attend college and earn higher wages, according to a Public Policy Institute of California review of 14 recent studies.
 Transitional kindergarten also helps children build literacy and math skills and provides a foundation for social and emotional development.
-Transitional kindergarten benefits our children, families and communities.
+TK benefits our children, families and communities.

 When and how do I enroll my child?

 Registration begins on January 7, 2019.
 Start registration at your school of residence.
 Registration packets are available at all school sites.
 To enter kindergarten or transitional kindergarten, a child must meet the following requirements as established by the Education Code of the State of California, the State Board of Education and the administrative regulations of TRUSD:

 PROOF OF RESIDENCY.
 Acceptable documents are utility bills or payment receipts; rental or lease agreements; property tax receipts; pay stubs; voter registration; correspondence from a government agency; or declaration of residency executed by the parent/guardian.